hipay/hipay-docs/hipay-enterprise-sdk-magento_2/06-Module-configuration.md

 ## Email templates

-Based on the screening results of the HiPay Fraud Protection Service, emails can be sent to final customers.
+Based on the screening results of HiPay Sentinel, our advanced anti-fraud solution, emails can be sent to end customers.
 There are 3 email templates:

 *  **Fraudulent**: This email is sent to the customer if the payment is fraudulent.